 Another practise that’s closely linked with spirituality is repeating positive affirmations.
 I have a whole post on shadow work affirmations here, if you want to check it out.

 How do I find my shadow self?

-Most people find that a combination of daily meditation to help mindfulness and keeping a shadow work journal is the best way to get in touch with their shadow self.
+Carl Jung believed that we encounter the Shadow in our dreams.
+However, most people find that a combination of daily meditation to help mindfulness and keeping a shadow work journal for introspection and soul-searching is the best way to get in touch with their shadow self.

 Often, just writing stuff down can feel really cathartic, as if you’re literally pulling the toxic thoughts from your mind and pinning them to paper.

 When talking to your shadow self, my top tips in order to get the most out of your shadow work prompts are:

 - Be totally authentic and honest – even if this feels uncomfortable.

 - Dig deep into your emotions – no one has to ever read what you’re writing, so let it spill onto the page.

 - Embrace any unexpected thoughts/emotions that come up and write about them too (if you need to cry, CRY!
 We embrace emo hours here!).

 - Write down everything – even if you don’t think it’s important now, it might be later.